dmshvetsov/sui-wizards-and-duels/REWARD_POINTS_SPEC.md

 Referral is one-time + static (per sui address)

-Wallet (sui address or user) cap: 5,000 ESNC points, more than that can not be given to a single player
+Wallet (sui address or user) can use/redeem 5,000 ESNC points max, more than that can be given but only for score/leaderboard purpose, each wallet can only spend 5,000 ESNC max

-Mint cap: 10 NFTs
+Mint cap per wallet : 10 NFTs (500 ESNC * 10 NFTs = 5000 ESNC spend limit)

 ### 📥 Reward System